sphinx-gallery/sphinx-gallery/README.rst

 Extending your Makefile
 -----------------------
-Once your gallery is working you might need remove completely all renerated files by sphinx-gallery to have a clean build, or you might want to build the gallery without running the examples files.
+Once your gallery is working you might need remove completely all generated files by sphinx-gallery to have a clean build, or you might want to build the gallery without running the examples files.
 For this you need to extend your ``Makefile`` with::